 - Skill set required and support availability

-- Ease of scripting (script creation time, scripting language, object recognition. learning time, speed of script execution, framework) and report generation capability of software
+- Ease of scripting (script creation time, scripting language, object recognition. learning time, speed of script execution, framework) and report generation capability of the software

 Different Types of Web Testing Tools